 What you can do

-- Write down questions to ask the doctor.
+- Questions to ask the doctor

-- What's the most likely cause of my symptoms?
+- What's the most likely cause of these symptoms?

-- What kinds of tests do I need?
-Do these tests require any special preparation?
+- What kinds of tests do I or my child need?

 - What treatments are available, and which do you recommend?

-- What types of side effects can I expect from treatment?
+- What side effects can the treatment cause?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there brochures or other printed material I can have?
+What websites do you recommend?

 What to expect from your doctor

-- Does anything seem to improve your symptoms?
+- Does anything seem to improve the symptoms?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, makes symptoms worse?